ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Security Considerations {#sec-cons}

 Security considerations are inherited from the ACE framework {{RFC9200}}, and from the specific transport profile of ACE used between the Clients and the KDC, e.g., {{RFC9202}} and {{RFC9203}}.

+When using the problem-details format defined in {{RFC9290}} for error responses, then the privacy and security considerations from {{Sections 4 and 5 of RFC9290}} also apply.

 Furthermore, the following security considerations apply.